savashn/ecewo/README.md

 void get_user_by_query(Req *req, Res *res)
 ```

 Let's recompile the program by running `make compile` and send a request to `http//localhost:4000/users?username=johndoe`.
-We'll receive the output:
+We'll receive that output:

 ```sh
 {